 Hsu Chia-Wei, born in 1983 in Taichung, Taiwan, currently lives and works in Taipei, Taiwan.
-In 2016, he graduated from Le Fresnoy-Studio National des Arts Contemporains, France.
-Hsu stresses specifically on the actionability underneath image creation when it comes to the practice of art, while linking up the relationships of humans, materials, and places omitted in the narrative of the conventional history through establishing the incidents beyond camera.
+In 2016, he graduated from Le Fresnoy-Studio national des arts contemporains in Tourcoing, France.
+When it comes to the practice of art, Hsu stresses specifically on the actionability underneath image creation, while linking up the relationships of humans, materials, and places omitted in the narrative of the conventional history through establishing the incidents beyond camera.